akowalz/omniauth-braintree-auth/README.md

 ## Usage

 It's helpful to have a general understanding of how OmniAuth works and what it provides before diving into a particular strategy.
-I recommend checking out the [OmniAuth documentation](https://github.com/intridead/omniauth) for more information.
+I recommend checking out the [OmniAuth documentation](https://github.com/intridea/omniauth) for more information on how to use OmniAuth strategies.

 The Braintree Auth strategy allows you pass a `client_id`, `client_secret`, `redirect_uri`, `scope`, `environment`, and `landing_page` as configuration options.
 Example usage in a Rack application: